libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/MPICommunication/MPICommunication.rst

 	:linenos:

 This MPI program illustrates the use of MPI_Send and MPI_Recv functions.
-Basically, the master just send a message, “Hello, world”, to the process whose rank is 1, and then after having received the message, the process just prints out the message along with its rank.
+Basically, the master sends a message, “Hello, world”, to the process whose rank is 1, and then after having received the message, the process prints out the message along with its rank.

 Collective Communication
 ------------------------